In University Park, outdoor watering by automatic sprinkler systems is limited to twice a week, year-round.

 Planting/Gardening Tips and Water Conservation

-The City of University Park and the Town of Highland Park are partnering with Texas A&M AgriLife Extension on four information-packed programs for those interested in landscaping and water conservation.
-The last program in this particular series will take place on June 2.
+The City of University Park and the Town of Highland Park are partnering with Texas A&M AgriLife Extension on information-packed programs to assist those interested in landscaping and water conservation.
+The next program takes place on June 2.
 It is free of charge, but attendees are asked to RSVP and register.